MUHSINA25/LIBRARY-MANAGEMENT-SYSTEM/README.md

 5.Retrieve the employee names and their positions for the employees whose salaries are above Rs.
 50,000.

-6.List the customer names who registered before 2022-01-01 and have not issued any books yet.
+6.List the customer names who registered before 2022-01-01 and have not issued any books yet

 7. the branch numbers and the total count of employees in each branch.